Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 5. The Zhongshan Building

-The Zhongshan Building, hidden in the old-school neighbourhood of Kampung Attap, is a revitalized 1950s shophouse complex now home to artists, designers, and indie businesses.
-It’s a playground of alternative culture, with art galleries, print studios, quirky cafes, and even a tiny record store.
-Unlike the flashy malls of Kuala Lumpur, the Zhongshan Building is a quieter, more thoughtful space for those looking to explore the city’s creative soul.
+The Zhongshan Building, located in the old-school district of Kampung Attap, is a revitalized compound of shophouses built in the 1950s, which are now occupied by artists, designers, and indie businesses.
+It is a playground of alternative culture, including art galleries, print studios, quirky cafes, and a small record shop.
+The Zhongshan Building is a more laid-back, contemplative environment compared to the flashy malls of Kuala Lumpur, for individuals who want to explore the creative soul of the city.

 6. Sunway Lagoon’s Wildlife Park (with a twist)